Aliases for BAAT Gene

 GeneCards Summary for BAAT Gene

-BAAT (Bile Acid CoA:Amino Acid N-Acyltransferase) is a Protein Coding gene.
-Diseases associated with BAAT include hypercholanemia, familial and baat-related familial hypercholanemia.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include receptor binding and palmitoyl-CoA hydrolase activity.
+BAAT (Bile Acid-CoA:Amino Acid N-Acyltransferase) is a Protein Coding gene.
+Diseases associated with BAAT include Hypercholanemia, Familial and Bile Acid Conjugation Defect 1.
+Among its related pathways are Farnesoid X Receptor Pathway and Peroxisome.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding and palmitoyl-CoA hydrolase activity.
 An important paralog of this gene is ACOT2.